BaderLab/Cell_Cycle_Theory/README.md

 CCD-2021-03-elife.nb is the file used to run simulations for different parameters and call up the model The main function is call oneFullCycleV01 found in the cellCycleHypothesis.wl package file

+**download the genomes
+we use R, Biomart and ensembl to download the genome and pathway data we analysed in the manuscript R version 3.6.1 (2019-07-05) file is bioMart_2021.Rmd